konstellation-io/kre-runners/kre-py/README.md

 The python runner is one of the two types of runners that can be used in a KRE workflow and allows executing python code.

 Once the python runner is deployed, it connects to NATS and subscribes permanently to an input subject.
-Each node knows to which subject it has to subscribe and also to which subject it has to send messages, since the K8s manager (REFERENCE TO k8S MANAGER) tells it with environment variables.
+Each node knows to which subject it has to subscribe and also to which subject it has to send messages, since the [K8s manager](https://github.com/konstellation-io/kre/tree/main/engine/k8s-manager) tells it with environment variables.
 It's important to note that the nodes use a queue subscription, which allows load balancing of messages when there are multiple replicas of the runner.

 When a new message is published in the input subject of a node, the runner passes it down to a handler function, along with a context object formed by variables and useful methods for processing data.
 This handler is the solution implemented by the client and given in the krt file generated.
 Once executed, the result will be taken by the runner and transformed into a NATS message that will then be published to the next node's subject (indicated by an environment variable).
 After that, the node ACKs the message manually.